-Keith Wichman is the Director of Acquisition Marketing for CBS Sports Digital in New York.
+Keith Wichman is the Director of Digital Marketing for CBS Interactive in New York.
 His extensive background in performance-based marketing led him to start his own mobile agency before deciding to go in-house with CBS Sports in 2015.

 How did you get into mobile marketing?

 I started my own company a few years ago by becoming a mobile affiliate.
 Once I learned the ins and outs of the industry, I built out a mobile affiliate network working with both the publishers and advertisers directly.

 What do you like most about mobile marketing?